Idaho Pollutant Elimination System: Docket No. 58-0125-1701 - Final Rule

 On January 9, 2017, EPA’s small Municipal Separate Storm Sewer System (MS4) remand rule became effective.
 Changes to these regulations are in response to the remand from the US Court of Appeals for the Ninth Circuit.
 These changes allow for the state to select an approach for permitting these discharges and establishing the method for permittees to meet the maximum extent practicable standards established by the Clean Water Act.

-Additional changes to the federal regulations with include updates to effluent limitation guidelines for steam electric generating point sources, oil and gas point sources, and approved test methods for analysis of parameters in effluent discharges.
+Additional changes to the federal regulations include updates to effluent limitation guidelines for steam electric generating point sources, oil and gas point sources, and approved test methods for analysis of parameters in effluent discharges.
 The IPDES rules will also be updated to delete references to the vessel general permit.
 The agency will not be taking over responsibility for this element of the NPDES program.
 No state has implemented the vessel general permit portion of the NPDES program.
 These permits primarily regulate commercial vessels in the Snake River and large lakes.

 DEQ also proposes to include nonsubstantive revisions to make typographical corrections, provide clarity, and maintain consistency with state and federal law.